JackTheSpades/SpriteToolSuperDelux/README.md

 PIXI is a tool to insert custom sprites into Super Mario World ROMs.
 It assembles using Asar, meaning TRASM sprites are not supported.
-Artifacts of each commit can be found [here](https://www.atarismwc.com/pixi_releases/)
+Artifacts of each commit can be found [here](https://github.com/JackTheSpades/SpriteToolSuperDelux/actions), just click on the commit you want to download the binary for and scroll to the Artifacts section.

 If you're a developer looking to contribute to this project, please see the [contribution guide](CONTRIBUTING.md).